gwenknight/gwenknight.github.io/_pages/cv.md

 * Supervision of Quentin Leclerc's PhD

 *Community*:
+* Co-organiser of the Distance Learning Modelling and the Dynamics of Infectious Diseases module
 * Evolutionary Dynamics Theme leader for the Centre for the Mathematical Modelling of Infectious Diseases (CMMID)
 * Co-organiser of the CMMID book club